yhvicey/IndoorNavigator/doc/TagFileDefinition.md

 # File define
-a tag file is a xml file with a specified format.
+A tag file is a xml file with a specified format.

 # File example
 ```